ilyak/libxm/README.md

     cd src && CC=mpicc CFLAGS="-O3 -fopenmp -DXM_USE_MPI" make

-To use libxm in your project, include `xm.h` file and link with the compiled static `xm.a` library.
+To use libxm in your project, include the `xm.h` file and link with the compiled static `libxm.a` library.

 ### Source code overview